MayssaJaz/Cloud-project/README.md

 ## Our Services:
+- First VM where we deployed our Flask backend
+- Second VM where we deployed our angular frontend
+- CosmosDB and we chose MongoDB as our Database

 We used a single ressource group entitled : RG_project We chose west europe as the region for our ressources